The Ethical Butcher.

 Butcher Shop of the Year Award.
 Winner Innovation of the year

 Great British foods.
-Reader-voted top five online retailers.
+2020 Reader-voted top five online retailer.

 Guild of Fine Foods, Great Taste Award – 3 Awards.
 Soy-free chicken.
 Iron age pork.
 Royal Persian chicken Kebab

-London on the Inside (London’s biggest lifestyle publication) the only butcher selected in London’s top 50 hero’s
+London on the Inside (London’s biggest lifestyle publication) the only butcher selected in London’s top 50 hero’s.
+Our founders Farshad and Glen have been recognised amongst the 50 London pioneers, change-makers who are championing sustainability.

 Companies awarded B Corp status have committed to using their businesses to work toward a more inclusive and sustainable economy.
 They strive to reduce inequality; lower poverty levels; and create a healthier environment, stronger communities, and purposeful jobs.